-In cases of offences against discipline, confinement awaiting trial shall be reduced to an absolute minimum for all intermees, and shall not exceed fourteen days.
+In case of offences against discipline, confinement awaiting trial shall be reduced to an absolute minimum for all internees, and shall not exceed 14 days.
 Its duration shall in any case be deducted from any sentence of confinement.

 The provisions of Articles 124 and 125 shall apply to internees who are in confinement awaiting trial for offences against discipline.